horizontalsystems/blockchain-crypto-guides/fundamentals/3-private-keys-basics.md

 >
 > **The non-custodial wallet app uses private key to retrieve cryptocurrency balances and past transactions from the blockchain.**

-Wwe are not going to explain how the private keys work under the hood.
+We are not going to explain how the private keys work under the hood.
 Just know that a term private key usually refers to a cryptographic key we talked about earlier.

 Below, we are going to look a bit deeper into security aspects to give you a better understanding of private keys, and the related security aspects.